MaDHouSe79/mh-wipeplayer/README.md

 ## NOTE
-- The wipe list will automatically delete a account when this accound is wiped.
+- The wipe list will automatically delete a account when this account is wiped.